-The University operates attendance monitoring census points within the academic year in order to confirm the attendance of students holding a Tier 4 Student Visa.
+You will be asked to attend an International Student Census at various points during your course.
+The Census takes place in October, January and May for all undergraduate and postgraduate taught students with an additional census point in July for postgraduate students undertaking research (including Masters students undertaking a dissertation).
+The University operates these attendance monitoring census points in order to confirm the attendance of students holding a Tier 4 Student Visa.
 This is to ensure the University meets the Home Office statutory requirements as a sponsor of Tier 4 students and its responsibilities in accordance with its Highly Trusted Sponsor status.